 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-Attendance at the week 1 seminars, week 5 individual appointments, and online engagement with your peers around the Research Proposal oral presentation is expected.
-Participation in the writing and researcher development sessions is strongly encouraged.
+Attendance at the week 1 seminars (presented in O week at the beginning of 2023), weekly lectures and tutorials, and online engagement with your peers around the Research Proposal oral presentation is expected.
+Participation in the writing and researcher development weekly sessions is strongly encouraged.

 Required IT skills